run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/problem/use/advanced-search-for-problem.md

 Description: It allows to search problems that occur according to the filters defined by the user.
 #Problems advanced search

-This fucntionality is intended to search for problems that occur according to the filters defined by the user.
+This functionality is intended to search for problems that occur according to the filters defined by the user.

 Procedure
 ------------